WakiMak/trentent.github.io-forked/_posts/2017-03-08-citrix-workspace-environment-manager-second-impressions.md

 Our server naming convention is CTX (for Citrix) APP or silo name (eg, EPIC) ### (3 digit numerical designation) and the letter â€œTâ€ at the end for a test server or no letter for a production server.Â So our naming scheme would look like so:

-CTXAPP301 â€“ for a prod server
+CTXAPP301 - for a prod server
-CTXAPP301T â€“ for a test server
+CTXAPP301T - for a test server

 The guide for WEM does specify you can use a wild card â€œ*â€ to allow arbitrary matches.Â So I tested it and found it has limitations.